Super-Protocol/docs/docs/developers/CLI_guides/configuring_storages.md

 Grants must be related to the same bucket that was created earlier.
 When creating access grants, use the **same passphrase** you used for the bucket.

 Use [this guide](https://docs.storj.io/dcs/getting-started/quickstart-uplink-cli/uploading-your-first-object/create-first-access-grant/) to create two access grants:
-- With *write* permission.
+- With *write and delete* permission.
 It will be used to upload your encrypted data and solutions to the bucket.
 - With *read* permission.
 It will be used by Compute providers to download your encrypted data and solutions.